mrjmc99/aqnetImportWatcher/README.md

 1. **Directory Monitoring**
    - Looks for the oldest subfolder (ignoring `_invalidFiles`) in `AQNetImport`.
-   - Checks if there is a `.dcm` file that’s older than 30 seconds, assuming it might be stuck.
+   - Checks if there is a `.dcm` file in that folder, then watches to see if it processes for upto 60 seconds.

 2. **Service Check**
    - Verifies whether the `AQNetDICOMImport` service (or another specified service) is running.